Skip to content

 Bad credit remortgages

-Switching deals with adverse credit history, when to remortgage, and how to improve your chances.
+Switching deals when you have an adverse credit history: when remortgaging makes sense and how to strengthen your case.

-Remortgaging with bad credit is possible, but your options will differ from those available to borrowers with a clean file.
-This guide explains why people with credit issues need to remortgage, what lenders look for, and how to find the best deal.
+You can remortgage with bad credit, though your options will look different from those open to a borrower with a clean file.
+This guide covers why people with credit issues often need to remortgage, what specialist lenders assess, and how to find a deal that works.

 Can you remortgage with bad credit?

-Yes.
+Yes, you can.
 Several specialist lenders offer remortgage products to borrowers with adverse credit.
-Your options depend on the type and severity of your credit issues, how much equity you have in your property, and your current income.
+What you qualify for depends on the type and severity of your credit issues, how much equity (the share of the property you own outright) you hold, and your current income.

-In some cases, a product transfer with your existing lender may be easier than a full remortgage, because your lender already knows your payment history with them and may not run a full credit check.
+Sometimes a product transfer, where you move to a new deal with your existing lender, is easier than a full remortgage.
+Your current lender already knows your payment history and may not run a fresh credit check.

 Why do people with bad credit need to remortgage?

-The most common reason is being stuck on an expensive SVR after a fixed deal ends.
-If you have bad credit, your lender may not offer you a competitive product transfer, leaving you paying hundreds more per month than necessary.
+The usual reason is being stuck on an expensive SVR (standard variable rate) once a fixed deal ends.
+With bad credit, your lender may not offer you a competitive product transfer, which can leave you paying hundreds more a month than you need to.

 Escape the SVR